ilma786/StackOverflow_Clone/README.md

 ## Guidelines to setup

-There are two ways to setup the project: manually or using the Dockerfile.
-Read below for more details:
+There are two ways to setup the project:

 ### Manual Setup